kyuinHwang/genome-habitat-classification-pipeline/README.md

 This pipeline was developed as part of a research project on single-cell genomics analysis of Mercer Subglacial Lake in Antarctica.

-The manuscript is available on Following link: https://www.nature.com/articles/s41467-025-62753-3
+The manuscript is available at the following link: https://www.nature.com/articles/s41467-025-62753-3

 The habitat-determining keywords, flags, habitat-determining rules available in the Supplementary Tables